Mvepla/Mvepla/README.md

 # Welcome! 👋

-If you're reading these lines... welcome to my profile!
+If you are reading these lines... welcome to my profile!

-I'm Miguel, and as you can see if you keep scrolling through my profile, I've dedicated myself to various professional sectors.
+I am a Data Scientist, looking for my next professional challenge.

-I've just completed a Data Science bootcamp, but I've worked and learned in different roles and professions, such as telephone and in-person customer service, insurance sales executive, and I've also been an instructor and manager at a diving center and a university researcher.
+I recently graduated from the Data Science Bootcamp at The Bridge Digital Talent Accelerator, EDEM Business School.
+I have prior experience in different professional fields such as customer service and insurance sales.
+I have also worked as a manager at an international diving center and I have been a Ph.D.
+Candidate in Physical Oceanography.

-Below, you'll find a summary of my academic background:
+Below, you will find a summary of my academic background:

 ## Academic Background